Veil-Project/veil-project.github.io/en/technology.md

 - Over a decade in operation, the **Bitcoin** core software has demonstrated itself to be the most secure and battle-tested blockchain software in existence.

-- In order to provide for “always-on” privacy, Veil added **RingCT** privacy from Particl to its Basecoin transactions, such that all transaction components in the Veil network as anonymous as technology today can provide for.
+- In order to provide for “always-on” privacy, Veil added **RingCT** privacy from Particl to its Basecoin transactions, such that all transaction components in the Veil network are  as anonymous as technology today can provide for.

 - The **Zerocoin** protocol is based on **zero-knowledge proofs**, a cryptographic method which allows a computation to be proven to have taken place, without knowledge of its inputs and outputs.
 In the case of a cryptocurrency, this computation would be a value transaction, in which the sender, receiver and amount transacted can remain anonymous.